47tibo/findFlickr/README.md

   - the only access point to the interface is the FindFlickr property, created on the global object.
 This property is a function which wraps the instanciation statement (*facade pattern*)
   - at first I used the jQuery constructor to instanciate and append to the DOM the UI elements (HTML5 elements, like `section`).
-Unfortunately this approach raised some bug under IE8- and finally I handled those elements with JS API's statements.
+Unfortunately this approach raised some bugs under IE8- and finally I handled those elements with JS API's statements.
 Ultimately most of DOM manipulations are done *natively*
   - I first tried to use XHR to retrieve the datas but that implied working in a *CORS mode* and it was buggy under IE. I resolved the issue by using jQuery's JSONP.